 - Subject areas -

-German Reich 1871-1918
+German Reich - 1871-1918

-Weimar Republic 1918-1933
+Weimar Republic - 1918-1933

-National Socialism 1933-1945
+National Socialism - 1933-1945

-Ad Acta Research is a private research service that works with materials from the Federal Archives and is subject to the relevant legal provisions.
-As an independent federal authority, the Federal Archive is subject to the supervision of the Federal Government Commissioner for Media and Culture.
-Since 2013 Monika Grütters has been the Federal Government Commissioner for Media and Culture.
-The legal basis for all activities is laid down in the Federal Archives Act which first came into force on 6th January 1988 and was newly adopted by the German Bundestag in 2017.
-On 4th December 2018.
-A a final amendment was made with the incorporation of the WASt (former "German Office for the Notification of Next of Kin of Fallen Members of the former German Armed Forces into the Federal Archives").
+Ad Acta Recherchen is a private research service that works with materials from the Federal Archives and is subject to the relevant legal provisions.
+As an independent federal authority, the Federal Archives is under the official and professional supervision of the Federal Government Commissioner for Media and Culture.
+Since 2021 Claudia Roth (Bündnis 90/Die Grünen) the Federal Government Commissioner for Media and Culture.
+The legal basis for all action is laid down in the Federal Archives Act (BArchG), which first came into force on 6 January 1988 and was newly adopted by the German Bundestag in 2017.
+A last amendment was made on 4 December 2018 with the incorporation of the German Service for Notification of Next of Kin of Fallen of the Former German Armed Forces (WASt) into the Federal Archives.